 CUET GAT-specific mock tests (available on cuet.nta.nic.in practice platform) |

-Around 15 lakh students register for CUET UG every year.
-What sets toppers apart is not just how much they study — it is how strategically they study.
-Here are the preparation habits that CUET toppers consistently follow:
+More than 15 lakh students have registered for CUET UG 2026.
+What sets toppers apart is not just how much they study - it is how early they start and a structured CUET preparation plan.
+Here are a few preparation habits that sets CUET toppers apart from the rest.

-Even well-prepared students make avoidable mistakes during CUET preparation.
-Being aware of these pitfalls in advance can save you weeks of wasted effort.
+Even well-prepared students make avoidable mistakes during the CUET preparation journey.
+Being aware of these common mistakes in advance can save you weeks of wasted effort.

 Getting overwhelmed and losing consistency.
 CUET preparation over 4-5 months is a marathon, not a sprint.
 Steady daily progress, even 3-4 hours, beats intense weekend study sessions followed by days of inactivity.